PoisotLab/ms_network_prediction/manuscript.md

 predictions [@DAmen2015UsiSpe].

 The next step is to constrain distribution predictions using network properties.
-This build on previous calls to adopt a probabilistic view: a probabilistic species pool [@Karger2016DelPro], and probabilistic interactions through Bayesian networks [@Staniczenko2017LinMac]. @Blanchet2020CooNot argue that the probabilistic view avoids confusion between interactions and co-occurrences, but
+This builds on previous calls to adopt a probabilistic view: a probabilistic species pool [@Karger2016DelPro], and probabilistic interactions through Bayesian networks [@Staniczenko2017LinMac]. @Blanchet2020CooNot argue that the probabilistic view avoids confusion between interactions and co-occurrences, but